-6.5 Legal Intervention
+12. Attendance Legal Intervention

-The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect or parents fail to engage in the support being offered, the Attendance Officer will consider statutory action.
-This may involve requesting the LA to issue a fixed penalty notice (fine); referring to the LA for prosecution as a final resort and referring to children's social care where there are safeguarding concerns.
+As absence is so often a symptom of wider issues a family is facing, schools, trusts and local authorities should always work together with other local partners to understand the barriers to attendance and provide support.
+The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect or parents fail to engage in the support being offered, the school will consider statutory action.
+This may involve requesting the LA to issue a fixed penalty notice (fine); referring to the LA to consider statutory action as described in the diagram below.

-Further information on legal intervention can be found in 'Working together to improve school attendance' DfE Sept 2022
+Further information on legal intervention can be found in 'Working together to improve school attendance' DfE August 2024